0xPolygonMiden/miden-base/docs/architecture/state.md

----
-comments: true
----

 Miden rollup state describes the current condition of all accounts and notes; i.e. what is currently the case.

 As the state model uses concurrent off-chain state, Polygon Miden aims for private, and parallel transaction execution and state bloat minimization.

 Miden's goals include: